johnhshapiro/os/README.md

-# os
+# Operating Systems
-These are my assignments for Operating Systems
+Projects completed during for *Operating Systems* during the 2019 Summer Semester at Metropolitan State University of Denver.